barsv/ivan-pascal-xkb/README.md

 # The xkb_types type file.

-This file contents describes rules of **shift level** computation that are used in symbols map.
+This file describes how the "level" (**shift level**) in a symbol table is calculated for each key.

-I should remind that to each **keycode** (key scan-code) can be bound from one to four one-line table of **symbols** (symbol code).
-Such one-line table must be chosen according to current **group number** and concrete symbol in table must be shosen according to **shift level** value.
+Recall that each **keycode** (key scan-code) can be bound to up to four one-row tables of **symbols** (symbol code).
+Such one-row tables are called '**groups**'.
+When a key is pressed the concrete group table is chosen according to the current **group number** value and the concrete column (symbol) in that table must be chosen according to the **shift level** value.

 Usualy different groups are used for different alphabets and different levels are used for small/capital letters.
-But note that XKB allow to have up to 64 **shift levels**.
+But note that XKB allows to have up to 64 **shift levels**.

-So the xkb_types type file contents describes **shift level** dependence on state of modifier keys (**Shift, Control, Alt**, etc.).
-Strictly speaking this file describes **key types**.
-Each type has any name and type description consists of rules for level calculation.
+So xkb_types files describe how **shift level** dependends on the state of modifier keys (**Shift, Control, Alt**, etc.).
+Strictly speaking these files describe **key types**.
+Each type has a name and rules for the shift level calculation.

-Then these types are used in **xkb_symbols** type files where for each group table bound to keycode its own **key type** can be specified.
+Then these key types are used in **xkb_symbols** files.
 But note that for most groups there are "default types" already defined so in most symbols maps you will not find explicit key type spcifying.

 The **xkb_types** type files can contain records: